 It means that if a disgruntled employee says they’ve been badly treated and makes a claim of harassment, or breach of contract or similar, you’re covered.
 You’ll get a solicitor to represent you, while your insurance takes care of any compensation awarded too.

 You can read more about employment practices liability insurance here.

 Employment practices liability comes in a package with directors' and officers' insurance (you can't buy it on its own).

 It covers anything to do with financial loss or wrongful acts from a member of staff’s point of view.
 So if an employee (or an ex-employee) accuses you of breaking your contract with them, unfair dismissal, harassment, failing to promote them etc., your employment practices liability insurance steps in.

 Employers' liability insurance is a legal requirement if you employ anyone.
 It covers your legal costs and any compensation awarded if an employee is injured or gets ill because of work – and your business is held liable.

 Solicitors are expensive.
 Very expensive.
 And you'll need the best if a claim is made against you.

-Professional indemnity insurance is for claims and allegations of negligence, mistakes and things you've failed to do.
-Essential if you provide specialist services to paying clients.
+Then there's the work you do…claims and allegations of negligence, mistakes and things you've failed to do can be costly.
+So professional indemnity insurance is a good option if you provide specialist services to paying clients.